Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-3 m. sun till shadow hardy between -15/-18°C

--veitchii (picture down left) The leaf edges dry white during the late autumn.
-Some clones has flowered some years ago.
+-veitchii (picture down left) The leaf edges dry in to white during the late autumn.

 SASAELLEA